rweckert/cImage/README.md

 The most important requirement is the yad (yet another dialog) application which allows for the use of custom dialog, menu, and window options.

 yad 14.0+ (GTK+ 3.24.41) [https://github.com/v1cont/yad](https://github.com/v1cont/yad)
-The mRunner script uses features of yad that do require version 14.0+ and built with GTK+ 3.24.41 or higher.
+This script uses features of yad that do require version 14.0+ and built with GTK+ 3.24.41 or higher.
 Full setup instructions are available for either Linux or Microsoft Windows Subsystem for Linux (WSL) using a Debian base: [https://github.com/rweckert/yad-14.0-Setup-From-Scratch](https://github.com/rweckert/yad-14.0-Setup-From-Scratch) <br/>

 **- yad (Yet Another Dialog):** A tool for developing graphical user interfaces in Linux, is written by Victor Ananjevsky.
 Download: [https://github.com/v1cont/yad](https://github.com/v1cont/yad) Installation instructions: https://github.com/rweckert/yad-14.0-Setup-From-Scratch <br/>
 **- convert:** The convert-im6.q16 program is a member of the ImageMagick-ims6.q16 suite of tools.
 More information regarding this package can be found at: [https://www.imagemagick.org/script/convert.php](https://www.imagemagick.org/script/convert.php)